-This course will be delivered 100% online in a synchronous manner utilizing Zoom Classroom.
-The lecture will be using an online format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available by August 22, 2022.
+The course is a mix of a lecture and discussion course (On-campus F2F 50% and Asynchronous 50%).
+However, other approaches may be used to facilitate learning.
+These include videos, demonstrations, and inclass activities.
+Overall, this will be a highly interactive class and students will be encouraged to participate.
+The online content will utilize Blackboard Learning Management system (LMS) housed in the MyMason portal.
+You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @gmu.edu) and email password.
+The course site will be available by August 22, 2023.